JoseDeFreitas/CodewarsLogger/README.md

 ### Other methods

 Of course, you can just download the entire repository as a `.zip` file and keep only the [CodewarsGitHubLogger](/CodewarsGitHubLogger) folder.
-Then, add the environment variables and make it so it creates and updates all the files in the folder you want (the folder that is connected to the GitHub repository of your choice).
+Then, make it so it creates and updates all the files in the folder you want (the folder that is connected to the GitHub repository of your choice).
 I provide a [simple example of a local run to a different folder]() in the wiki.

+### After completion

 And that's it!
-Keep in mind that it will take some time the first time you run it (especially if you have completed a lot of katas, because the program must loop through all of them).
+Keep in mind that it will take some minutes the first time you run it (especially if you have completed a lot of katas, because the program must loop through all of them).
 You must run the program every time you want to update the katas.
-It takes care of repeated files and code refactors.
+It takes into consideration repeated files and code refactors.

-You can customize some aspects of the program, such as the content of the README.md files, the name and the directory of the INDEX.md file and other stuff.
+You can customise some aspects of the program, such as the content of the README.md files, the name and the directory of the INDEX.md file and other stuff.
 Head to the ["Customisation" section](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/wiki/Customisation) in the wiki of this repository to learn more about what you can do.
 Also, head to the ["Privacy" page](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/wiki/Privacy) in the wiki to learn about the protection of your credentials.
 I recommend you take a read to the entire